Heritage Empowered Action for Resilience in Tuti Island

 • Producing the guideline document (Lessons from Taya: A Heritage-based, community-Led Model for Flood Mitigation) documenting the Taya practices in a pedagogic format to pass on to future generations and other communities facing similar challenges.

-• A Video Documentary, produced in collaboration with a local filmmaker from Tuti-island featuring the story of Tuti and the Tayas, including photographs, audios, and testimonials from islanders.
+• Video Documentary, produced in collaboration with a local filmmaker from Tuti-island featuring the story of Tuti and the Tayas, including photographs, audios, and testimonials from islanders.

-• A scientific paper submitted to the special issue of the Journal of Cultural Heritage Management and Sustainable Development, “The Climate-Culture Story: Community-led Integrated Strategies for Heritage Safeguard, Climate action, Disaster Risk Reduction and Peacebuilding.”
+• An article submitted to the special issue of the Journal of Cultural Heritage Management and Sustainable Development,Sudan’s climate-culture story: a project with HEART – Heritage Empowered Action for Risk in Tuti.”

 • An online webinar (28 November 2023) to present the challenges and progress of the project, and to foster discussion with international experts in climate change, conflict, and culture.